 The Template Resolver Code

 null though, an error will be display in the Episerver editor.
-As mentioned above, the downside of this approach is that it doesn't stop the content editor saving the page, if you want this sort of functionality use a validation attribute instead.
+As mentioned above, the downside of this approach is that it doesn't stop the content editor from saving the page, if you want this sort of functionality using a validation attribute instead.
 Happy Coding 🤘